Translation for Tomorrow

 That’s why the Nida Institute exists: to equip the next generation of translators for the multi-faceted work of Bible translation.
-Through training programs and collaborative initiatives, Nida is providing state-of-the-art support to translators and Bible agencies within a partnership network that includes organizations such as SIL International, The Seed Company, Biblica, and Bible League International, in addition to the United Bible Societies and a growing number of national Bible Societies.
+Through training programs and collaborative initiatives, often facilitated by ABS’s International Ministries, Nida is providing state-of-the-art support to translators and Bible agencies within a partnership network that includes organizations such as SIL International, The Seed Company, Biblica, and Bible League International, in addition to the United Bible Societies and a growing number of national Bible Societies.

 “The Nida Institute understands its mission is to foster translation leaders,” explains James Maxey, Associate Dean of the Nida Institute.
 “We do this by first listening to what the needs of translation communities are and then shaping the translation training to meet those needs by using the latest technologies and theories through a variety of learning activities.”

 Through its Nida School of Bible Translation initiative, the Institute trains translation consultants in small, highly interactive classes, whether gathered at its campus in Misano Adriatico, Italy, or in other varied venues spread across five continents.
 Students take courses ranging from anthropology to translation theory to software tools for translation, with face-to-face seminars being extended through the use of a distance-learning platform designed to promote ongoing engagement and interaction with the material both before and after the week-long event.